EVER WONDERED, “AM I IN A CODEPENDENT RELATIONSHIP?”

 This story has a happy ending.
 Of course, writing about how to untangle yourself and your relationship from the crazy-making system of codependency is far, far easier than the hard reality of actually doing it.
-It is very challenging to change the way you operate in intimate relationships.
+It is very challenging to change the way you operate in intimate, healthy relationships.
 (Many people with codependent tendencies grew up attempting to control / protect a parent long before they ever met their partners.)
 It requires a great deal of self awareness and commitment, not to mention anxiety management skills.
 This is a slow process, often measured in months.
 For some, years.

 The key to recovering from codependency is support.
 If you’re struggling with this issue in your own relationship, here are a few of my favorite resources to help support you on your journey of growth:

 Codependent No More: This classic self-help book by Melody Beattie is subtitled, “How to stop controlling others, and start caring for yourself.”
 While there are newer books on the subject of codependency, her lay-person’s perspective is warm and real, and rooted in the foundations of the Al-Anon movement.

 Al-Anon: As the Alcoholics Anonymous (AA) movement grew, it became apparent to the partners of people struggling with serious problems, that they had personal growth work to do too.
 Al-Anon groups are wonderful places to meet with other people in the same situation, and learn tools and strategies to take your personal power back.
 Al-Anon groups are happening all over the world.
 Find one here: https://al-anon.org/